webgme/webgme/README.md

 #Getting started

 WebGME require [NodeJS](https://nodejs.org/) (0.12 <= version < 5) and [MongoDB](https://www.mongodb.com/) (version >= 2.6) installed on the host system (the server).
+In addition the npm installation requires [Git](https://git-scm.com) to be installed and available in PATH.

 Options to deploy and run WebGME: